Ciran0/Clia/README.md

 **Acceptance Criteria**:
 - [ ] flowlines appear between divergent plates
-- [ ] notify the use if the flowlines cross each other (bad practices)
+- [ ] notify the user if the flowlines cross each other (bad practices)
 - [ ] keep track of the mid ocean ridge as the plates moves

 ### Defining Rifts